riadahmedzakir/spring-java-microserice/README.md

 - Using spring could API gateway as a load balancer
 - Using jwt token to authorize endpoints using gateway filters
+- Creating a spring cloud config server to centralize configurations